simplyTEEMAH/Module_4_Assignment/README.md

 - The assignment aims to prepare, clean and explore the netflix dataset.
 - Missing values are handled within the dataset
 - The dataset is also explored and statistical summary viewed.
-- Pyhton and R programs are used to visualise the most watched genres and ratings distribution within the dataset.
+- Python and R programs are used to visualise the most watched genres and ratings distribution within the dataset.